 Easter in Niagara Falls

-Easter weekend this year is from April 14th – 16th, less than a month away.
+Easter weekend this year is from April 14th – 16th, just a few days away.
 I don’t know if as a parent Easter just gets more exciting every year when you have young ones or if it’s just parents reconnecting with their inner child.
 From secretly hiding the eggs and allowing them to consume a little more chocolate than the average day (because it’s Easter after all) to the big turkey dinner feast with the family.
 Easter is a time to get together with family and celebrate whatever Easter means to you – whether it has a religious meaning or whether it’s a more playful time celebrating Easter bunnies, chocolate and the love of family.

 If you’d rather get away from cooking and doing dishes and just focus on the family part, then celebrate Easter in Niagara Falls.
 With so much to do in Niagara Falls, the focus is always on family and fun.